czietz/uip-tools-mirror/README.md

+**THIS IS AN INOFFICIAL MIRROR OF UIP-TOOLS!** The official repository is located at https://bitbucket.org/sqward/uip-tools/src.
+No issues and PRs will be accepted for this mirror.

 # Uiptool Introduction

 Uip-tools brings an easy way to upload or download files to your beloved TOS machine with NetUSBee compatible network adapter **without** a need for **MiNT** or **STING** TCP/IP stacks.